-Effective as of April 18, 2023, the Company amended its A&R Credit Agreement to increase the revolving credit commitments available thereunder by \$70.0 million to an aggregate of \$220.0 million.
+Effective as of April 18, 2023, the Company amended its A&R Credit Agreement to increase the revolving credit commitments available thereunder from an aggregate of \$150.0 million to \$220.0 million.
 The credit commitments are available for general corporate purposes to support the Company's growth and to fund working capital needs and will be subject to the same interest rate and other terms applicable to the outstanding revolving credit commitments under the A&R Credit Agreement.
 In addition, as amended, the A&R Credit Agreement provides the Company with a refreshed uncommitted incremental facility which may be utilized for new revolving credit facilities or term loans in an aggregate amount of up to \$70.0 million.
+The amendment was accounted for as a debt modification.
+The balance of the unamortized debt origination costs in connection with the A&R Credit Agreement and the additional debt origination costs of approximately \$0.7 million incurred in connection with this amendment will be amortized over the remaining life of the A&R Credit Agreement using the straight-line method, as it is not significantly different than the effective interest method.
+Debt origination costs paid to third parties in connection with the amendment were expensed as incurred during the second quarter of 2023.

-The unamortized portion of debt origination costs totaled approximately \$3.1 million and \$3.3 million at March 31, 2023 and December 31, 2022, respectively.
-Amortization of debt origination costs is included as a component of interest expense in the condensed consolidated statements of income and comprehensive income and amounted to approximately \$0.2 million and \$0.3 million for the three months ended March 31, 2023 and 2022, respectively.
+The unamortized portion of debt origination costs totaled approximately \$3.5 million and \$3.3 million at June 30, 2023 and December 31, 2022, respectively.
+Amortization of debt origination costs is included as a component of interest expense in the condensed consolidated statements of income and comprehensive income and amounted to approximately \$0.3 million for both the three months ended June 30, 2023 and 2022, and \$0.5 million for both the six months ended June 30, 2023 and 2022.

 At the election of the Company, interest on the term loan facility and revolving loans under the A&R Credit Agreement, as amended, may be determined by reference to SOFR plus an index adjustment of 0.10% and an applicable margin ranging between 2.50% and 3.00% based upon the Company's consolidated leverage ratio, as calculated pursuant to the terms of the A&R Credit Agreement.
 Loans (other than Term Loans, as defined in the A&R Credit Agreement), may also bear interest at the Base Rate, plus an applicable margin ranging between 1.50% and 2.00% based upon the Company's consolidated leverage ratio, as so calculated.
 The Company is also required to pay a fee on the unused portion of the revolving credit facility equal to 0.35% per annum.
-The effective interest rates for the three months ended March 31, 2023 for the term loan facility and revolving credit facility were 7.75% and 1.74%, respectively, and 3.26% and 0.72% for the three months ended March 31, 2022, respectively.
+The effective interest rates for the six months ended June 30, 2023 for the term loan facility and revolving credit facility were 8.03% and 1.85%, respectively, and 3.59% and 0.75% for the six months ended June 30, 2022, respectively.